davidolesch/ParseDataViz/README.md

 # ParseDataViz
-ParseDataViz a collection of CloudFunctions that crawl your Parse.com data to give you insights.
+ParseDataViz is a collection of CloudFunctions that crawl your Parse.com data to give you insights.
 The first CloudFunction, called `topDistinctValues` looks at a Parse class and tells you what the distinct values are in each column sorted by the number of occurrences of each distinct value.

 # Installing